exru/yii2-rusvalidators/README.md

 # yii2-rusvalidators
-This is a set of validators for russian bank values like inn, ogrn etc.
+This is a set of validators for russian business entities like inn, ogrn etc.